AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-source-connector.md

    ![map schema fields](assets/schema-mapping.png)

    1. In the **[!UICONTROL Source field]**, select an Adobe Analytics field from the Adobe Analytics ExperienceEvent Template field group.
-Then, in the **[!UICONTROL Target field]**, select the XDM field that you want to map it to.
+Then, in the **[!UICONTROL Target field]**, select the custom field in the XDM schema that you want to map it to.

       Not all Adobe Analytics fields have a corresponding field in XDM due to the inherent architecture differences between AppMeasurement and XDM.